Role-Specific Applications

 Your Monday Morning Action Item

-Review your Chapter 7 workflow through your role lens:
+Review your existing workflow through your role lens:

 - Which role pattern best matches your context?